yugabyte/yugabyte-db/docs/content/latest/deploy/cdc/use-cdc-with-kafka.md

 ---
-title: Use CDC with Kafka
+title: Use CDC with Kafka [beta]
-linkTitle: Use CDC with Kafka
+linkTitle: Use CDC with Kafka [beta]
-description: Use CDC with Kafka
+description: Use CDC with Kafka [beta]
 beta: /faq/product/#what-is-the-definition-of-the-beta-feature-tag
 menu:
   latest: